egistli/droid-image-picker/README.md

 But on android it's not the case.
 You have to:

 1. Start activities for (with proper extras) selecting image
-2. Parse activity results with some strange rules, load in bitmap and rotate it accordingly
+2. Parse activity results with some strange rules, load bitmap/EXIF and rotate it accordingly
 3. Start activity for cropping
 4. Parse activity results to get the final bitmap